neuresthetics/neuresthetics/README.md

   Imagine the whole world being better wired for learning rate and depth.</br>
 </p>

 <sup><sub>!
 Participating with poor emotional health increases risk of manic psychosis.
+Risk scales with age.
 Predatory nature scales with intelligence.</sup></sub>

 <!-- Not to be confused with "neuroaesthetics" such as [this](https://direct.mit.edu/jocn/article/23/1/53/4981/Neuroaesthetics-A-Coming-of-Age-Story), and [this](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7075503/), which is the study of your brain on art.</br> -->